Quantifying subspace entanglement with geometric measures: Preliminaries

 \textbf{Tensor decomposition}.
 For a general multipartite pure state $\vert \psi \rangle \in \mathcal{H}_1 \otimes\mathcal{H}_2\otimes\cdots\otimes\mathcal{H}_n$, \textit{tensor rank} is defined as the minimum number $r$ such that there exist states $\vert \phi_i^{(k)}\rangle \in \mathcal{H}_k (1\leq i\leq r, 1\leq k\leq n)$ satisfying

 where the coefficients $\lambda_i$ are positive but the different product terms may not be orthonormal to each other.

 Tensor rank is a legitimate entanglement measure generalized from the Schmidt rank \cite{carteret2000multipartite, eisert2001schmidt} since it is a strictly nonincreasing quantity under local operations (even stochastic) \cite{chen2010tensor}.
-It provides a method of detecting multipartite entanglement: a multipartite pure state is entangled if and only if its tensor rank is larger than 1.
-For bipartite systems, tensor rank is equivalent to the so-called Schmidt rank.
+It provides a method of detecting multipartite entanglement: a multipartite pure state is entangled if and only if its tensor rank is larger than one.

-\textit{Border rank} is defined as the minimum number $r$ of product terms that are sufficient to \textit{approximate} the given tensor with arbitrarily small error (in this paper, we choose the Euclidean distance).
-In other words, the given tensor is a \textit{limit} of tensors of rank $r$.
+\textit{Border rank} is defined as the minimum number $r$ of product terms that are sufficient to approximate the given tensor \textit{asymptotically} with arbitrarily small error (in this paper, we choose the geometric measure).